 Where: On the campus of Southern Methodist University, Dallas, TX

-Cost: Military (Active Duty) and 4 and Under are free, everyone else – you’re looking at $10-$17 (and for some reason there are seasonal rates.
-You’re going to pay more during the warmer months.
+Cost: Military (Active Duty) and 4 and Under are free, everyone else – you’re looking at $10-$17 (there are seasonal rates as well, which means you’re going to pay more during the warmer months).

-A huge portion of library is spent on 9/11 and the years that follow.
+A huge portion of the library is spent on 9/11 and the years that follow.
 They did an excellent job sharing timelines and intimate details from that time, and it was very emotional.
 They had some great interactive sections for kids, as well as a reading section with recommended books from the first lady.
 Since that was such an important part of the First Lady’s time in office they dedicated a significant portion of the library to that, as well as to kids since the girls were so young when he took office.
 They paid homage to Texas and the President’s love of baseball.
 I was however disappointed that almost no space was given to the President’s childhood of young life.
-Having seen other libraries I was totally bummed about this.
+The Ronald Reagan Library did such a wonderful job including so much of the President’s life in the museum and not just his Hollywood days.
+But I realize that this facility is really dedicated to so much more including leadership summits, special events and a lot of research.
+That takes up a large portion of the building space.
+I would really love to see some of the research areas of the Library.

-Perhaps the coolest part is the 15 acre “garden” full of native flowers.
+Perhaps the coolest part is the 15-acre “garden” full of native flowers.
 Not much was in bloom when I visited but I love that preserving acreage of land was a priority to the first lady and something she wanted to see contributed to the library.
+It is a beautiful place with spaces to sit and spend some quiet time.
+It is really a quiet and peaceful place.

 Read Part Two here